tommclark/setap-documentation/docs/source/scope.rst

 Features
 ^^^^^^^

 In the app, users can search for events, book events, view and manage their bookings, create accounts and create events.
 There is scope for further development in the future, such as a review or rating system for events.
-The full list of components is available on the `Main Components <https://setap-documentation.readthedocs.io/en/latest/components.html>`_ page.
+The full list of components and features is available on the `Main Components <https://setap-documentation.readthedocs.io/en/latest/components.html>`_ page.

+Security
+^^^^^^^^

+The application will have secure authentication, with user accounts and profiles.
+By using Firebase, we can ensure that user data is secure and that the application is protected from security threats.
+There are strict requirement for password creation, and accounts can be managed by the system admin on an external Firebase console.